atsuki-momose/atsuki-momose.github.io/index.md

 # Atsuki Momose

+I am a Research Engineer at [Acompany](https://acompany.tech/en), a privacy-tech startup based in Japan.
+We are building a secure, regulation-compliant enterprise data collaboration platform leveraging confidential computing techniques.

-I am an independent researcher (affiliated with my own firm, Quitee LLC).
+I am also working as an independent researcher (affiliated with my own firm, Quitee LLC) primarily on developing MPC for blockchains.
 Previously, I was a visiting research scholar and a PhD student in Computer Science at the [University of Illinois Urbana-Champaign](https://illinois.edu/).

 I sincerely appreciate the generous grant from the [Ethereum Foundation](https://ethereum.foundation/) for my ongoing research in asynchronous MPC.
 I am honored to have received the [Tsujii Shigeo Security Paper Award (2022)](https://www.jssm.net/news/6808/) and the [Illinois Distinguished Fellowship](https://apps.grad.illinois.edu/fellowship-finder/SearchResult/Fellowship/4683).